Scrambled Egg Burritos with Black Bean Salsa

 - 1/4 cup reduced-fat sour cream

-- Preheat oven to 350°F. Wrap tortillas in foil and heat in the oven for 5 to 10 minutes.
+- To prepare burritos: Preheat oven to 350°F. Wrap tortillas in foil and heat in the oven for 5 to 10 minutes.

-- Blend eggs, salt and pepper in a medium bowl with a fork until blended.
-Heat oil in a 10-inch nonstick skillet over medium-low heat.
-Add chiles and cook, stirring, for 1 minute.
-Add eggs and cook, stirring slowly with a wooden spoon or heatproof rubber spatula, until soft, fluffy curds form, 1 1/2 to 2 1/2 minutes.
+- Meanwhile, blend eggs, 1/8 teaspoon salt and pepper in a medium bowl with a fork until well combined.
+Heat 1 teaspoon oil in a medium nonstick skillet over medium-low heat.
+Add green chiles and cook, stirring, for 1 minute.
+Add the eggs and cook, stirring slowly with a wooden spoon or heatproof rubber spatula, until soft, fluffy curds form, 1 1/2 to 2 1/2 minutes.

 - To serve, divide eggs evenly among the tortillas.
 Sprinkle each with about 2 tablespoons cheese and roll up.
-Serve with salsa and sour cream.
+Serve with sour cream and the salsa.